What is Social Studies?

 This course introduces you to a range of social science subjects in the first year, and then increases the number of social work subjects in the following three years.
 Teaching methods are varied, interactive and draw on your personal and practical experience.
 Assessment includes written examinations, essays, case studies, projects, and placement reports.

 First and second years

 First year subjects include Introduction to Social Work, Psychology, Social Policy, Sociology, Economic Policy and Political Science.
 Optional courses in either French or German are also available.
-In first year, there are approximately 13-15 hours in lectures, 3-4 hours in tutorial classes and several hours in the library each week.
-If you have had no relevant practical experience before starting the degree, we ask you to do 30 hours (2-3 hours per week) volunteer work during first year to build your practical experience and help you to apply what you are learning to a real-world situation.
-First year students are also provided with the opportunity to undertake a six-week placement related to the course (see below for further details).
+In first year, there are approximately 13-15 hours in lectures, three to four hours in tutorial classes and several hours in the library each week.
+If you have had no relevant practical experience before starting the degree, we ask you to do 30 hours (around two hours per week) volunteer work during first year to build your practical experience and help you to apply what you are learning to a real-world situation.
+First year students are also provided with the opportunity to undertake a six-week placement related to the course.

 In second year, core subjects are Social Work Theory and Practice, Law for Social Workers, Social Policy, Psychology and Social Research.
 The social work modules involve field trips to relevant organisations and services.
 In addition, students undertake a ten-week placement during this academic year.

 Third and fourth year subjects include: Family and Child Care Studies; Social Policy; Sociology; Mental Health; Equality Issues; Group Work; Human Rights Law; as well as Social Work Theory and Practice, including counselling skills and practice workshops.